kuujo/vertigo/README.md

 ```

 ## Deployment
-One of the most important tasks of Vertigo is to support dpeloyment and startup
+One of the most important tasks of Vertigo is to support deployment and startup
 of networks in a consistent and reliable manner.
 Vertigo supports network deployment
 either within a single Vert.x instance (local) or across a cluster of Vert.x instances.
 When a Vertigo network is deployed, a special verticle known as the *network manager*